California says will appeal ruling making foie gras legal

-LOS ANGELES (Reuters) - California’s attorney general on Wednesday filed notice that her office will appeal a federal judge’s decision that overturned the state’s two-year ban on sales of foie gras, a delicacy made from fatty duck and geese liver.
+LOS ANGELES, Feb 4 (Reuters) - California’s attorney general on Wednesday filed notice that her office will appeal a federal judge’s decision that overturned the state’s two-year ban on sales of foie gras, a delicacy made from fatty duck and geese liver.

 California outlawed foie gras sales and production in 2004, but the ban did not take effect until 2012.
 Proponents of the ban say forced feeding of ducks and geese to enlarge their livers amounts to animal cruelty.